• Skip to primary navigation

 This mini layer cake recipe makes a 6-inch vanilla cake, two cake layers frosted with a classic vanilla buttercream.
 This cake can feed up to 8 people depending on how generous the birthday gal (or guy!) is feeling!

 If you love arriving at events with baked treats, then you have to look at these delicious cake recipes, like this recipe for a Vanilla and Chocolate Cake or this Vanilla Sheet Cake.
+And if you are looking for a showstopper birthday cake, this Chocolate Espresso Martini Cake is a must!

 Jump to: